-Or a simply refreshing bath on cold mountain water.
+For non-Hindu visitors, depending on each person’s spirituality.
+Participating in the Melukat ritual here means a spiritual experience.
+Otherwise a simply refreshing bath on cold mountain water.
 Either way, it’s just interesting to be part of this religious ritual.

-Continue to the next spout until the 13th, but skip spout number 11 and 12.
+Continue to the next spout until the 13th, but skip spout numbers 11 and 12.
 These spouts are only for “Pitra Yadnya”, a ritual for the dead ones.
 Lastly, head to the second pool for the final bath.

-Jeroan Tirta Empul Temple Inner Courtyard
+Tirta Empul Temple Inner Courtyard

 Away from the crowd at Jaba Tengah and the purification pools, the inner courtyard is separated by low walls and another Candi Bentar gate.
 This is where worshipers pray after the purification bath.
-Visitors are allowed to be here and feel the tranquil atmosphere.
-While observing the rest of the ritual.
+Visitors are allowed to be here and feel the tranquil atmosphere while observing the rest of the ritual.

-Priests will lead the solemn procession, ending the whole ritual with sprinkles of holy water and rice pressed in pamadek’s (the worshiper) forehead.
+Priests will lead the solemn procession, ending the whole ritual with sprinkles of holy water and rice pressed to pamadek’s (the worshiper’s) forehead.
 Tirta Empul Temple courtyard is also where the springs come from.
 Water bubbling from below the earth in a sizable pond filled with green algae and small fish.
 Ancient pipes channel the water from this pond to the purification pools next door.

-An interesting fact, the water also irrigate the rice paddies at the village nearby—another reason why Balinese are thankful for the springs existence.
+The interesting fact is, that the water also irrigates the rice paddies in the village nearby—another reason why Balinese are thankful for the spring’s existence.
 As visitors head to the exit, another pond full of koi swimming gleefully will provide a delightful goodbye.